zcericola/HTML-CSS-Practice-Problems/README.md

 In this step, we will fix the alignment and positioning of the text we added in the previous step.

   * Open `step-3.css`
-  * Now we can see our text is not in the correct spacing.
-Let's fix that by adding some padding.
-Like this `padding: 50px`.
+  * Now we can see our text is too close to the borders.
+Give it some spacing around the edges.
+There are multiple ways of doing this.
   * We should also fix the way the text is aligned.
 For that lets add `text-align: center`.
   * Lastly our div seems to look a little short.
+Give it a css property to make it taller.
-Giving it a height should fix that.
-Try this `height: 275px`.
-Looking a lot better.
+  * Looking a lot better.
 Let's continue!
     * <details>

       <summary> <code> Solution to Step 3.3 </code> </summary>